 The probability of detection is the conditional probability of correct detection of the preamble when the signal is present.
 There are several error cases – detecting different preamble than the one that was sent, not detecting a preamble at all or correct preamble detection but with the wrong timing estimation.
 For AWGN and TDLA30-300, a timing estimation error occurs if the estimation error of the timing of the strongest path is larger than the time error tolerance given in Table 11.4.2.2-1.

-The performance requirements for high speed train (table 11.4.2.2.3-1) are optional.
+The performance requirements for high speed train (table 11.4.2.2.3-1) are optional and only applicable for FR2-1 below 30GHz.

 Table 11.4.2.2-1: Time error tolerance for AWGN and TDLA30-300